 Why plant for pollinators?

 Simply put, because we need them.
 Pollinators assist us in the production of crops that we use and consume on a daily basis, including: food, fibers, medicine, and more.
 Without the pollination of flowers we would not have the fruits and seeds that they produce.
 On a larger scale, by helping to produce the next generation of plants, pollinators impact our air quality, erosion of soil, and overall biodiversity and ecosystems.
-By planting for pollinators we support their life-cycles and ours by keeping them around for future generations.
+By planting pollinator plants and shrubs, we support their life-cycles and ours by keeping them around for future generations.

 How do I get started?

 We make it easy to tell if a plant will help support pollinators with the label "attracts pollinators" on our product pages.
-The following list of plants is just a few that pollinators are attracted to as a nectar source and we'll add to this list as more become available.
+The following list of plants is just a few that pollinators are attracted to as a nectar source.
 Consider these for a dedicated pollinator garden or work them into your current landscape:

 Other nectar plants: bee balm, echinacea, hostas, coreopsis, and yarrow